devgateway/ansible-role-pacemaker/README.md

 # Pacemaker role for Ansible

-This is a complete rewrite of the initial version.
-This role saves cluster configuration (CIB) in an XML file, then uses Ansible XML module to adjust it, and finally verifies and pushes the CIB.
+This role configures Pacemaker cluster by dumping the configuration (CIB), adjusting the XML, and reloading it.
+The role is idempotent, and supports check mode.

-This role is idempotent, and supports check mode.
+It has been redesigned to configure individual elements (cluster defaults, resources, groups, constraints, etc) rather than the whole state of the cluster and all the services.
+This allows you to focus on specific resources, without interfering with the rest.

 ## Requirements